LLNL/mappertrac/README.md

 2. Place a Freesurfer license in the repo directory (https://surfer.nmr.mgh.harvard.edu/fswiki/License).
 3. Install Singularity 2.6.0 (https://github.com/sylabs/singularity/releases/tag/2.6.0)
 4. From the repo directory, run "./container/build.sh"

+### Running Tractography Script

+1. Make sure you are running on a multi-node system using SLURM job scheduling.
+2. Create a subject list, by writing the path to each subject input directory as a line in a text file.
+Each directory must contain hardi.nii.gz, anat.nii.gz, bvals, and bvecs.
+3. Choose an output directory.
+Make sure there exists enough disk space (>5 GB per subject).
+The results for all subjects will be written here.
+4. From the repo directory, run "./s_all_parsl.py <subject_list> <output_dir>"

 ### File Overview